liferay/liferay-docs/userGuide/en/chapters/04-document-management.markdown

 CE and EE that synchronizes files between your Liferay server and users' desktop and mobile environments.
 With Liferay Sync, your users can publish and access shared documents and files from their native environments without using a browser.
-Windows and Mac OS desktops, Android and iOS-based mobile platforms are currently supported.
+Windows and Mac OS desktops and Android and iOS-based mobile platforms are currently supported.
 As users add and collaborate on documents and files, Liferay Sync automatically synchronizes them across all configured Sync clients.
 Liferay Sync is fully integrated into the Liferay Platform so that features such as authentication, versioning, workflow, and social collaboration function in